-Selling, general and administrative expenses ("SG&A") are comprised of wages and benefits, office and administrative, professional fees, business development, share-based payments, and selling expenses.
-SG&A expenses were \$12.8 million during the first quarter of 2022, slightly lower than the fourth quarter of 2021 with the full quarter consolidation of Auxly Learnington, and \$3.6 million higher than the first quarter of 2021.
+Selling, general and administrative expenses ("SG&A") are comprised of wages and benefits, office and administrative, professional fees, business development, and selling expenses.
+SG&A expenses were \$12.9 million during the second quarter of 2022, in line with the previous quarter and \$1.8 million greater than the second quarter of 2021 primarily due to the inclusion of Auxly Leamington in 2022.
+Year-to-date expenditures of \$25.6 million in 2022 are \$5.5 million greater than the same period in 2021 primarily due to the addition of Auxly Leamington and expenditures associated with increased revenues.